Airy59/XSDtoOWL/xsd_to_owl/Documentation.md

 2. Make all choice options subclasses of that superclass
 3. Create a single object property with the superclass as its range
 4. Each subclass represents one option in the choice
+5. Add owl:disjointWith assertions between all subclasses to enforce mutual exclusivity
+6. Add owl:FunctionalProperty assertion to the object property to enforce that exactly one instance is used

 This approach provides a more elegant solution for complex types, as it leverages OWL's class hierarchy to represent the choice constraint.
+The unicity constraint (exactly one choice must be selected) is enforced through the combination of:
+- Disjoint subclasses (ensuring no instance can be of more than one choice type)
+- Functional property (ensuring exactly one instance of the superclass is used)

 Example: